-If you are planning to buy a diamond, chances are that you are already acquainted with the Four Cs – color, carat weight, cut, and clarity.
+If you’re planning to buy a diamond, chances are that you’re already acquainted with the Four Cs – color, carat weight, cut, and clarity.
 Indeed, profound knowledge of the four Cs is invaluable during any diamond shopping experience.
-However, it is not enough in helping you to hone in on the right stone.
+However, it isn’t enough in helping you to hone in on the right stone for you.

 When it comes to a diamond’s structure, numerous other aspects make a world of difference in terms of helping you to choose a stone that’s near-perfect in every way; one such element is the crown.
-In this article, we shall focus our attention on the crown angle, how the latter can be calculated, and what the ideal diamond crown angle is.
+In this article, we shall focus our attention on the crown angle, on how the latter can be calculated, and what the ideal diamond crown angle is.
+But, first things first.

 Relevant Glossary Terms